bezerker/sndai/README.md

 - All configuration is handled via environment variables
 - Memory is stored locally in `memory.db` (LibSQL) in the project root by default
+- Agent execution can be limited by setting `AGENT_MAX_STEPS` to control the maximum number of steps the agent can take during a single generation call
+- Memory retention can be controlled with `MEMORY_MAX_MESSAGES` to set how many messages are remembered per conversation thread

 ## Project Structure